 You may be wondering what happened to the girl he fell in love with…well, she’s still living in Pleșa, but got married to someone else.

 At the base of the cliff, the villagers tried to dig a church, but the hardness made it impossible to continue.
-The place became invested with sacredness.
-Until 1904, when their first church was sanctified, the marriages were officiated here.
+Until 1904, when the first village church was constructed, the marriages were officiated here.

 The cliff is about 30 ft (10 m) high, formed of sand grains.
 With a hanging rope around the waist, a chisel and hammer, he carved figures all over the cliff.
 Wherever he looks, he sees figures coming out of the rock.

-The artist carved his ideal beauty: big eyes, round cheeks, small but thick lips…Much like the image of the girl he fell in love with…
+The artist carved his ideal beauty: big eyes, round cheeks, small but thick lips, the image of his first love, he explains.

 On the western side of the cliff, historical figures are facing south, watching over the country they had been fighting for: Michael the Brave, Decebalus and the figure of a dacian.